-Outage Safety is Priority for Co-op
+Outage Safety is Our Priority

 CCEC crews will restore power as quickly as possible, but not until it is safe to do so.
 We urge you to stay safe, too!
 Learn more here.